SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part4-free-portfolio-template-html-css-javascript.md

 The European Computer Manufacturers' Association, [ECMA](https://en.wikipedia.org/wiki/Ecma_International), acts as a standards body for JavaScript and updates JavaScript design patterns.
 [ECMA-6, or ES6](https://www.w3schools.com/Js/js_es6.asp), was the first major update to JavaScript.
 Each year since new updates have been added, part of a developers' job is to keep abreast of these changes, a list of the revisions up to 2020 are on [this link](https://en.wikipedia.org/wiki/ECMAScript).

-Like CSS ,the basics of vanilla JavaScript or JS, is easy to learn but difficult to master.
+Like CSS (Cascading Style Sheets) ,the basics of vanilla JavaScript or JS, is easy to learn but difficult to master.
 There are no short-cuts except to practice, practice, practice and learn, learn, learn.

 Google new terms and research everything you read to layer and improve your knowledge.
 Wherever I have been able to I have added links to make this process easier for you.

 ## Start your project with HTML & CSS first

 Go back to the portfolio pen link.
-Copy and paste the HTML and CSS into your own workspace creating your pen first.
+Copy and paste the HTML (Hyper Text Markup Language) and CSS into your own workspace creating your pen first.

 Personalise both the HTML & CSS to suit your needs.
 Don't be afraid it is just text, change the text and see how it looks.
 Then change the styling.